-My Terrier Is Destructive: Stop a Terrier From Ripping Up Your Possessions
+My Terrier Is Destructive: How to Stop a Terrier From Ripping Up Your Possessions

 Your terrier loves to rip up paper, and he does not care whether it’s a piece of scrap paper or a legal document.
 It must be satisfying for a dog, like popping bubble wrap.
 Your dog really gets off on carrying small throw rugs around and shaking them.
 This destructiveness has now carried over to welcome mats, and the edge of the dust ruffle on your bed.
 Your terrier is flat bad.

 I know this too well.
-Look down a little farther on this hub, and I’ve posted a couple of photos of miniature schnauzer destruction in my house.
+Look down a little farther on this article, and I’ve posted a couple of photos of miniature schnauzer destruction in my house.
 Can you relate?
-Oh, my miniature schnauzer is four years old -- long past the puppy stage.
+Oh, my miniature schnauzer is four years old—long past the puppy stage.

 Yorkshire Terrier Destruction